aptech/docs/docs/CR-seekr.rst

     :param r: the row number to which the pointer is to be moved.
     :type r: scalar

-    :returns: y (*scalar*), the row number to which the pointer has been moved.
+    :return y: the row number to which the pointer has been moved.

+    :type y: scalar

 Remarks
 -------